pardo-bsso/olom-nbextensions/README.md

 You can use special rules (that should be in the CSS file) or standard CodeMirror token types (like, variable or atom for example).

-The styling is applied after all the built-in modes, so you might need to use *!important*
+The styling is applied after all the built-in modes, so you might need to use *!important* in the css rules.

 The files define a simple rule to turn red all occurrences of the word *OLOMSAMPLE*

 There is also a full fledged Python mode, *elm-python* that is applied to all Python cells.
 It can be modified from nbolom/static/codemirror-elm.js

+It allows you to define new keywords and identifiers in addition to the standard Python ones, just add a space delimited list of terms to *extra_keywords* and *extra_builtins*.
+See the comments inside codemirror-elm.js.

 ## Customization